Alexander Hamilton: Relationship with Jews and Judaism

 Hamilton's birthplace had a large Jewish community, comprising roughly a quarter of Charlestown's white population by the 1720s.
 He came into contact with Jews on a regular basis; as a small boy, he was tutored by a Jewish schoolmistress, and had learned to recite the Ten Commandments in the original Hebrew.

 Hamilton exhibited a respect for Jews, which was described as "a lifelong reverence."
 He believed that Jewish achievement was a result of divine providence:

 The state and progress of the Jews, from their earliest history to the present time, has been so entirely out of the ordinary course of human affairs, is it not then a fair conclusion, that the cause also is an extraordinary one—in other words, that it is the effect of some great providential plan?
 The man who will draw this conclusion, will look for the solution in the Bible.
 He who will not draw it ought to give us another fair solution.

 Based primarily on the phonetic similarity of Lavien to a common Jewish surname, it has been suggested that Johann Lavien, the first husband of Hamilton's mother, was Jewish or of Jewish descent.
-On this contested foundation, it was rumored that Hamilton himself was born Jewish, a claim that gained some popularity early in the 20th century and which was given serious consideration by one present-day historian.
+On this contested foundation, it was rumored that Hamilton himself was born Jewish, a claim that gained some popularity early in the 20th century and which was given serious consideration in 2021 by Andrew Porwancher.
 The belief that Lavien was Jewish was popularized by Gertrude Atherton in her 1902 novel The Conqueror, a fictionalized biography of Hamilton which made the earliest known written assertion that Hamilton was Jewish.
 The consensus of mainstream scholars and historians, however, is that Hamilton was not Jewish.